 Get a prepaid credit card

-Prepaid credit cards are similar to debit cards: you can’t spend more cash than you actually have.
-Unlike a debit card, prepaid cards aren’t tied directly to your bank account, and they use Visa, Mastercard, or American Express instead of Interac.
+Prepaid credit cards are similar to debit cards: You can't spend more cash than you actually have.
+Unlike a debit card, prepaid cards aren't tied directly to your bank account, and they use Visa, Mastercard, or American Express instead of Interac.

 Pros: